Johnberk13/sag-ai-showcase/README.md

 # Sag-AI Showcase

-Public overview of the Sag-AI BuildTech ecosystem.
+Public overview of the Sag-AI ecosystem.

 ## Core Systems